Sport as a tool for good

 Rugby’s role – the Spirit of Rugby

-To help harness this spirit, World Rugby launched in 2016 its Spirit of Rugby programme, a development initiative which recognises World Rugby’s role and the attraction of rugby to organisations wishing to use it to drive sport for good projects, inviting them to submit proposals for collaboration on development projects.
+To help harness this spirit, between 2016-2020 World Rugby implemented its Spirit of Rugby programme, a development initiative which recognised World Rugby’s role and the attraction of rugby to organisations wishing to use it to drive sport for good projects, inviting them to submit proposals for collaboration on development projects.

-In collaboration with selected partners and stakeholders, Spirit of Rugby promotes and supports the delivery of meaningful projects across identified key themes relating to sport for development - social inclusion, gender equity, health, education, environmental sustainability and sport for all.
+In collaboration with selected partners and stakeholders, the Spirit of Rugby programme promoted and supported the delivery of meaningful projects across identified key themes relating to sport for development - social inclusion, gender equity, health, education, environmental sustainability and sport for all.